tintun2602/eduwallet/README.md

 **Preconditions:**

-- The students is enrolled in a university.
+- The students apply for the first time in a university.
-- The home university provides a Metamask wallet with some ETH to the student.
-The student needs it to pay the transaction fees required to write her data in the blockchain.
 - Both universities are registered and authorized entities in the EduWallet system.

 **Scenario**:

-1. The student creates an account on EduWallet, entering her personal information (e.g., name, surname, date of birth, and ID) and linking her Metamask wallet.
-2. The students manually gives to her university the permission to access and modify her EduWallet data.
-3. The home university approves the student's enrolment request and updates her EduWallet with her academic data, including her new study plan.
+1. The home university approves the student's enrolment request and create an EduWallet for her, inserting the student's validated data.
+The first university has by default the permission to write and read the student's wallet.
-4. During the student's career, her home university records grades and credits on EduWallet.
+2. During the student's career, her home university records grades and credits on EduWallet.
-5. The student decides to participate in an exchange program and the host university permission to access (and modify) her EduWallet data.
+3. The student decides to participate in an exchange program.
+The host university requests the permission to access her EduWallet data.
+4. The student grants the permissions to the host university.
-6. The host university retrieves the student's academic records, verifies them, and approve her exchange request.
-The host university updates her new study plan.
+5. The host university retrieves the student's academic records and approve her exchange request.
+6. The host university asks the student for the permission to modify her data.
+7. The student grants the writing access.
-7. During the exchange program, the host university records the student's academic performance, including grades and credits, on EduWallet.
+8. During the exchange program, the host university records the student's academic performance, including grades and credits, on EduWallet.
-8. At the end of the program, the student removes the host university's access to her EduWallet data.
+9. At the end of the program, the student removes the host university's access to her EduWallet data.
-9. The home university retrieves the student’s academic results from the host university via EduWallet.
+10. The home university retrieves the student’s academic results from the host university via EduWallet.

 **Postconditions:**